 The family engagement program endeavors to:

-- We invite parents/guardians to take part in program level decisions and in wider advocacy efforts for Head Start/EHS/ECEAP in regards to their family and development of their child(ren).
+• We invite parents/guardians to take part in program level decisions at Policy Council, program committees, and wider advocacy efforts for Head Start/EHS/ECEAP in regards to their family and development of their child(ren).

 Health Links